cmolho/FixItMac/README.md

 FixItMac is a mobile application that helps students report problems that they are experiencing with a printer on campus in only a few clicks.
 It also serves to indicate which printers are in working-order and are available for use.
  * To access the full code of the application, visit the project page: https://github.com/cmolho/FixItMac
+ * To access the server code, visit our back-end repository: https://github.com/cmolho/FixItMacServer
  * For more information, please email fixitmacalester@gmail.com

 ## Built With
 * Ionic